Olympus E-P5 vs Sony RX100 II

-Both the E-P5 and the RX100 II have been discontinued, but can regularly be found used on eBay.
+Both the E-P5 and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The E-P5 was replaced by the Olympus E-P7, while the RX100 II was followed by the Sony RX100 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Sony RX100 II Manual.
+Further information on the features and operation of the E-P5 and RX100 II can be found, respectively, in the Olympus E-P5 Manual (free pdf) or the online Sony RX100 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-P5 or the Sony RX100 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.